Welcome to the AAS

 We are based at the Auckland Observatory and provide for all levels of interest and expertise in astronomy.
 We are committed to educating our members in the science of astronomy and to keeping them up-to-date with current astronomical developments and discoveries.

 The Society members provide voluntary support for the Auckland Observatory public programs.

-This year, the entries to the Harry Williams Astrophotography competition must be in by the 7th of September, so please don't delay to get those entries in, as we can't accept late entries, the winners of the competition will be announced at the Auckland Astronomical Societies annual Burbidge Dinner which is going to be held at the Alexandra Park Function Centre on the 3rd of October, we are looking forward to seeing all your entries and good luck with the competition.
+This year, the entries to the Harry Williams Astrophotography competition must be in by the 31st of August, so please don't delay to get those entries in, as we can't accept late entries, the winners of the competition will be announced at the Auckland Astronomical Societies annual Burbidge Dinner, the date and venue are yet to be confirmed, we are looking forward to seeing all your entries and good luck with the competition.

 CLICK HERE to download the 2016 Harry Williams Competition Entry Form

 CLICK HERE to download the 2016 Harry Williams Competition Categories and Conditions Form